 Larry Gagosian graduated from UCLA in 1969 with a degree in English Literature.
-In 1980, he opened a gallery in Los Angeles, specializing in modern and contemporary art.
-Five years later he expanded his activities to New York, opening a gallery in Chelsea with an exhibition of key works from the renowned Pop art collection of Emily and Burton Tremaine.
-Until 1996, he owned a SoHo gallery with the legendary dealer Leo Castelli, where they mounted a complete survey of Roy Lichtenstein’s painted bronze sculptures, as well as exhibitions by Ellsworth Kelly and Bruce Nauman, among others.
+In 1980 he opened a gallery in Los Angeles for modern and contemporary art.
+Five years later, he expanded his activities to New York, inaugurating his first Chelsea gallery with an exhibition of works from the Pop art collection of Emily and Burton Tremaine.
+From 1989–1996 he owned a gallery at 65 Thompson Street in Soho with the renowned dealer Leo Castelli, where they showed Ellsworth Kelly, Roy Lichtenstein, Bruce Nauman, and other leading artists of the post-war generation.

-Larry Gagosian is a benefactor of major museums and arts organizations worldwide, and has provided instrumental support for many important institutional exhibitions and artist projects, including the magnificent Ceiling by Cy Twombly in the Salle des Bronzes in the Musée du Louvre, a permanent commission that opened to the public in 2010.
-Selected works from his renowned private collection were selected for the exhibition "RSTW," curated by Musée Picasso director Anne Baldassari and presented in Abu Dhabi in 2010.
+Larry Gagosian is a benefactor of museums and arts organizations worldwide, and has provided instrumental support to many institutional exhibitions and artist projects, including the magnificent Ceiling by Cy Twombly in the Salle des Bronzes at the Musée du Louvre, a permanent commission that was unveiled to the public in 2010.

-In 2006, Larry Gagosian received the Peabody Award as a producer of American Masters: Andy Warhol, A Documentary Film.
-In recognition of his longstanding commitment to the arts, in the spring of 2010 he was awarded the Rome Prize for Visual Arts by the American Academy in Rome.
-In the fall of 2010, the French government awarded Larry Gagosian the Legion d’Honneur with the rank of Chevalier.
-He is a member of the Board of Directors of Jazz at Lincoln Center and the Board of Trustees of the Institute of Fine Arts, New York University.
+In 2006, he received the Peabody Award as a producer of American Masters: Andy Warhol, A Documentary Film.
+In recognition of his longstanding commitment to the arts, in 2010 he was awarded the Rome Prize for Visual Arts by the American Academy in Rome, and the insignia of Chevalier de la Légion d'honneur by the French government.
+Gagosian is a member of the Board of Directors of Jazz at Lincoln Center, and the Board of Trustees of the Institute of Fine Arts at New York University.